terrapower/armi/doc/user/inputs.rst

 The ``function`` field allows the developer to define a mathematical curve for a material property.
 For instance, in the example file above, a function is used to represent the "Young's modulus" of the material.
 The independent variable "T" is defined to represent Temperature in degrees C, and the min and max values of 0 and 700 are given.
-This defines the valid bounds upon which the "equation" can be evaluated.
-And the "equation" listed is a polynomial equation.
+This defines the valid bounds upon which the polynomial "equation" can be evaluated.

 The ``function`` system is very flexible though.
 Notice that "Poisson's ratio" above has "equation: 0.321", so constant functions are easy to define.
 And "yield strength" is actually a function of two independent variables, which matProps